 Your mileage will vary

 Employees should expect to receive fewer RSUs than stock options for the same job/company maturity because RSUs have value independent of how well the issuing company performs post grant.
-You need to discount the numbers found in our Startup Compensation Tool by approximately 10% to determine the appropriate number of RSUs for each private company job because our tool is based on private company stock option data.
-By comparison you should expect to get about 1/3 as many RSUs as you would receive in options at a public company.
+You should expect to receive approximately 10% fewer RSUs than Stock Options for each private company job and about 2/3 fewer RSUs than you would receive in options at a public company.

 Here’s a simple chart to help you visualize the example.

 We never know what the ultimate value of the company will be, but you should always expect to receive fewer RSUs for the same job to get the same expected value because RSUs don’t have an exercise price.